Jumpingpound Loop Details

 The fast and flowy singletrack can be taken at speed for the more advanced rider.
 Beginners do best on the south side of the road, where the trail is wider and flatter.
 There are a number of river/creek crossings over wooden man-made bridges.
 Some great views of Jumpingpound Creek can be found on the south side of the track, while the high points of the north section offer amazing valley views, especially in autumn when the leaves change colour.

 This is a popular hiking trail, and cattle range here from mid-June to late September.
-If you hear the sound of distant gunfire, that's because there's a shooting range a few km away.
+If you hear the sound of distant gunfire, that's because there's a private shooting range a few km away.

 Trailhead: Take the TransCanada Hwy 1 to Sibbald Creek Trail Hwy 68 and head south.
 Park at the Pinetop picnic area [with modern outhouse] and start the trail from there – either direction, you choose.
 You can also drive to the Pine Grove Camping area and start from there.